Gun Violence: New Guns or New Gun Control?

 We have to make ourselves better.

 I find myself also Looking for Anthropology.
 On the issue of gun violence, we have to make ourselves better.
-Anthropology could and should be at the leading edge of redefining who we are, the place of the U.S. in the world.
+Anthropology could and should be at the leading edge of redefining who we are, the place of the United States in the world.

 However, I should address what Lende terms our fundamental difference: “It’s about violence, not about guns, not about mental health.
 That’s the main message of my piece.
 In that sense, I don’t think it’s that complicated.
 We have a violence problem in the United States.
 That problem comes at the intersection of social, economic, and behavioral issues.
 Anthropologists are really good at analyzing those things.
 Taking away all the guns won’t change the underlying problem.”